Frequently Asked Questions about Lake George Boating

 Do I need training before I can rent and drive a boat?

 Yes.
-Beginning in the summer of 2017 if you rent a boat on Lake George you'll be required to receive basic safety training from the marinas at no charge to you.
+If you rent a boat on Lake George you'll be required to receive basic safety training from the marinas at no charge to you.
 The training will consist of a short video and hands-on boat handling skills; there will also be information cards provided on each rental boat.

 Are boat inspections in Lake George a requirement, and where do I get my boat inspected?